EloiSanchez/FFT_Helium/README.md

 |  t_1  | p_1_1 | p_2_1 |  ...  |
 |  ...  |  ...  |  ...  |  ...  |

-Without headers, only the numeric values, see _population.dat_.
+Without headers, only the numeric values, see _poblacions.dat_.

 ### Levels files